 In the community, skilled personnel will be available with the appropriate training and experience.
-For example, a Red seal Carpenter (Larry Harper, Wasagamack) and a head sawyer (Gilbert Monias and Wayne Harper) have been identified to ensure an effect expending, who has been sawing for years now and built log housing.
-Wayne Harper has the train-the-trainer chainsaw certificate.
-All trainees and workers will have had to pass the chainsaw safety course.
+For example, a Red seal Carpenter (Larry Harper, Wasagamack) and a head sawyer (Gilbert Monias and Gregg Harper) have been identified to ensure an effect expending, who has been sawing for years now and built log housing.
+Greg Harper has the train-the-trainer chainsaw certificate.
+He will be the operations manager at the sawmill.
+All trainees and workers will have had to pass the chainsaw safety course to continue in the program.

 Gilbert Monias has worked with Employment and Training and will supervise the training of the students with hands on work experience.
-Trainees will have at least 15 months of training and experience in work being performed, but still subject to supervision and further training.
+Trainees will have at least 15 months of training and experience in work, but will be eligible for further training to follow an apprenticeship or.
 After taking the Boreal Home Builder's Program, the graduates will be capable of being edger operator, trim saw operator, log wood, manage forest and build housing by different techniques including stick frame, timber frame and logging.
 Further-apprenticeship positions will be funded to allow workers to get their red seal in carpentry.
 This apprenticeship training provides 4 years of training to reach red seal.